WindMillCode/Judima-Framework/AngularApp/issues/Angular_issue_with_removing_duplicated_elements_when_moved_around_in_DOM/README.md

 ```
 parent.insertBefore('comment','dropdown-container')
 ```
-* where we can clearly see that the dropdown-container is not a direct child of parent which is the component element
+* the dropdown-container IS NOT a direct child of parent which is the component element

 - **Have you tried any solutions posted on similar issues in our issue tracker, stack overflow, or google?**